bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Using semantic HTML means that your markup should convey the "meaning" of your content, not the appearance" or how it looks.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display: inline - a) can be nested inside other elements without disrupting the flow of the content; for example, <a> or <span>; b) height/width properties have no effect.

+display: block - a) using breaks the flow of content to a new line; b) can be adjusted with the height/width properties.

 3. What are the 4 areas of the box model?

+Content; padding; border; margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The cross-axis.

 5. Explain why git is valuable to a team of developers.

+It is used to monitor and control code changes made during development across several people or teams.
+It allows for team-work and collaboration.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add your project manager as collaborator on Github.
+- [x] Add your project manager as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [x] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [x] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
+- [x] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project.